phil-rice/Phils-Blog/_posts/2015-11-11-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

 I have to read some data from a mainframe system.
 The files are defined using ['cobol copy books'](http://www.tutorialspoint.com/cobol/cobol_data_layout.htm)
 The performance of this reading is not very important, and I am going to have a number of different files to read

+The code for this can be found in https://github.com/phil-rice/CobolCopyBookReader

 ##What's gone before
 I was surprised to find very little in the way of conversion projects, other than commercial offerings.
 The ones that existed didn't seem to be maintained.
 The ones I looked at and considered using where JRecord and CB2Java.
 A little playing with them, and I came to the conclusion that working out what was going on was going to be hard.
 I had actually